 You can get these permits at the Nepal Tourism Board (NTB) in Kathmandu.
 But you must be present in person along with your passport.

 You can catch a local bus or a van from Kathmandu to Besisahar, which will cost you around $7 (one way).
-If you are traveling in a group, the better option would be taking a private jeep to Besisahar.
-Private jeep can cost up to $150 or less depending upon your bargaining skills.
+If you are travelling in a group, the better option would be to take a private jeep to Besisahar.
+A private jeep can cost up to $150 or less depending upon your bargaining skills.

 You can also take a flight from Kathmandu to Pokhara for around $100 (one way).
 Then travel from Pokhara to Besisahar for another $3.